KambezJ/Classic-Snake-Game-Python/README.md

 ### Enhancements
 - **Centered Game Window**
-  - The game window is dynamically centered on the user's screen for better user experience.
+  - The game window is dynamically centered on the user's screen for a better user experience.
 - **Customizable Settings**
   - Easily modify grid size, tile size, or game speed by adjusting constants.